mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 }
 ```

-Note that that will actually cause all queries that contain WHERE anywhere,
+Note that this will actually cause all queries that contain WHERE anywhere,
 to be cached.

 ### When to Use